rddl-network/node_maintenance/README.md

-# RDDL Testnet
+# RDDL Node Maintenance

 ## Set up stages

-The install.sh script is meant to simplify installation and setup of planetmint networks.
+The install.sh script is meant to simplify installation and setup of rddl network nodes.

 The overall process is staged into the following steps: